 Campus crime, arrest, and judicial referral statistics are those reported to the GSU Police.
-The local law enforcement agency, the City of Grambling, is not able to provide statistics for Grambling State University's public property.
+The local law enforcement agency, the City of Grambling, do not provide statistics for Grambling State University's public property.
 Counseling Services staff informs their clients of the procedures to reports a crime to the GSU Police, should they feel it is in the best interest of the client.
-The crime reports to the GSU Police are not confidential.